learn-co-curriculum/review-map-state-to-props-readme/README.md

 export default connect(mapStateToProps)(App);
 ```

-We understand that the `connect()`function calls the `mapStateToProps()` function
+We understand that the `connect()` function calls the `mapStateToProps()`
-each time there is a change in state, and that `mapStateToProps()` receives
+function each time there is a change in state, and that `mapStateToProps()`
-`state` as its first argument.
-We also know that `mapStateToProps()` can happily
+receives `state` as its first argument.

-ignore the store's state and return whatever it likes.
-We also know that
+We also know that `mapStateToProps()` can happily ignore the store's state and
-`connect()` takes whatever the return value is of the `mapStateToProps()`
+return whatever it likes.
+We know that `connect()` takes whatever the
-function and passes it to the component that is in those last set of parentheses
+return value is of the `mapStateToProps()` function and passes it to the
-(in this case, App).
-Because normally, what we are doing is taking a part of the
+component that is in those last set of parentheses (in this case, App).

-store's state and porting it to become props of the relevant component, we say
+Because we are taking a part of the store's state and porting it to become props
-that we are taking part of the state, and mapping them as props to the
+of the relevant component, we say that we are mapping it as props to the
-component, thus the name __mapStateToProps__.
+component, thus the name _mapStateToProps_.

 ### mapStateToProps, but Why?